ibm-cloud-docs/assistant/dialog-webhooks.md

 1. In the Headers section, add any headers that you want to pass to the service one at a time by clicking **Add header**.

-    For example, add a header that indicates that you want the resulting value to be returned in JSON format.
+    For example, this header indicates that the request is in JSON format.

     <table>
     <caption>Header example</caption>